CCCSBuffet/pk_udp_blaster/README.md

 You *may* implement the `-d` option.
 This option is for you to enable debugging features that you might design and implement.

+**There are two more command line options you must support but these will be described later, once you've had a chance to experience some misery.**

+Just kidding, feel free to read on to be forewarned against thr misery.

 As described [above](#non-blocking-io), the client's socket must be set to non-blocking.
 Your inner loop must interleave sending and attempting to read.